HGARZON/readme-template/README.md

 ## Overview

-What is this proyect about?
+What is this project about?
 Short.
 Straight to the point.

 ## Development